Correct Way to Recycle a Pizza Box Cartoon

 Pay you.
 Oh you Californians.
 I thought you did everything for the environment.
 No wonder your state is broke (along with the rest of ours) But still.
 You waste more money.
 I recycle because every six month I drive past the county dump and see all the crap that gets thrown away.

-8. Tony McGurk says:
+8. Tony McGurk Avatar

 Here in Tasmania we aren’t even allowed to put them in the recycle bin.
 Love your multi-panel comics.
 We even have to remove the caps from bottles before we chuck them in.
 Plus they go around doing random checks on bins & if they find yours “contaminated” with unacceptable stuff your bin gets a violation sticker.
 3 stickers & something bad happens but I can’t remember what the consequences are.
 I can just imagine being in prison & some rough tough serial killer asks you what you’re in for & you reply, “I left the cap on a Coke bottle”

-9. nursemyra says:
+9. nursemyra Avatar

 I just checked on my local council’s website